Data-Driven · Peer-Reviewed · Field-Proven

 Sources: van den Berg et al., Journal of Optometry (2009); CIE Publication 146 (2002); Aslam et al., Acta Ophthalmologica (2007)

 AASHTO recommends a maximum 6:1 luminance ratio across the sign face for optimal legibility.
-Evenly illuminated signs achieve 2:1 to 4:1 — well within spec.
-Perimeter-LED signs routinely exceed 50:1 to 100:1.
-An internally illuminated legend can also be precisely tuned from 40–180 cd/m² with ambient-light sensors to match environment-specific targets — rural, suburban, or urban — something perimeter LEDs cannot achieve for the legend itself.
+RADROAD-APEX is designed to a 2:1 to 4:1 uniformity target — well within spec.
+An internally illuminated legend can also be precisely tuned from 40–180 cd/m² with ambient-light sensors to match environment-specific targets — rural, suburban, or urban — something perimeter LEDs cannot provide, because they do not light the legend at all.

 Sources: AASHTO Roadway Lighting Design Guide (2005); NCHRP Report 828 (2016); Lasauskaite & Reisinger, Lighting Research & Technology (2017)